-Cardiac arrest is a sudden and unexpected event where the heart abruptly stops beating, cutting off blood flow to the brain and other vital organs.
-This condition is not only life-threatening but also requires immediate action to prevent death or serious damage.
+Cardiac arrest is a sudden and life-threatening event where the heart abruptly stops beating, cutting off blood flow to the brain and other vital organs.
+This condition requires immediate action to prevent death or serious damage.
 The unfortunate reality is that cardiac arrest can strike anyone, anywhere, at any time.
-However, with prompt recognition of the signs and symptoms, along with the swift application of cardiopulmonary resuscitation (CPR), lives can be saved.
-This comprehensive guide will delve into the signs and symptoms of cardiac arrest, how to recognize them, the steps to take during such an emergency, and the importance of being trained in CPR.
+However, by recognizing the early signs and symptoms, and with the swift application of cardiopulmonary resuscitation (CPR), lives can be saved.
+This guide will explore the signs and symptoms of cardiac arrest, how to recognize them, the steps to take during such an emergency, and the importance of CPR training.

 What is Cardiac Arrest?

-Cardiac arrest occurs when the electrical impulses that control the heart's rhythm become erratic or stop altogether.
-This leads to an immediate cessation of the heart's ability to pump blood.
-Without blood flow, the brain and other organs are deprived of oxygen, leading to unconsciousness, brain damage, and death if not treated within minutes.
-Unlike a heart attack, which occurs when blood flow to a part of the heart is blocked, cardiac arrest can happen without warning and often results in sudden death if not immediately treated.
+Cardiac arrest occurs when the electrical impulses that regulate the heart's rhythm malfunction or stop entirely.
+As a result, the heart can no longer pump blood effectively.
+Without blood flow, the brain and other organs are deprived of oxygen, leading to unconsciousness, brain damage, and death within minutes if not treated.
+It's important to note that cardiac arrest is different from a heart attack.
+A heart attack occurs when blood flow to part of the heart is blocked, while cardiac arrest typically results from an electrical malfunction in the heart and often happens suddenly.

 -